How to Freeze Vegetables, Fruit and Other Surprising Things

 Work quickly to freeze foods while they're still cold from the ice water bath.
 Don't overload your freezer with unfrozen food.
 The goal is to have food frozen in 24 hours.
 A general rule of thumb is to add two to three pounds of unfrozen food per cubic foot.
 Position packages near the coldest parts of the freezer and spaced apart from one another to allow cold air to flow around them.
 Once they're frozen, pack them more efficiently.

-Vegetables freeze faster and store longer in a deep freeze than a frost-free freezer compartment in a refrigerator.
-Vacuum-packed vegetables last longest in either situation.
-In a typical zipper freezer bag, expect a deep freeze to preserve full-flavored vegetables for up to 14 months, compared to 9 months in a refrigerator freezer compartment.
-You can eat frozen vegetables after those timeframes; they just won't taste as good.
+Vegetables and fruit freeze faster and store longer in a deep freeze than a frost-free freezer compartment in a refrigerator.
+Vacuum-packed vegetables last well in either situation.
+In a typical zipper freezer bag, expect a deep freeze to preserve full-flavored vegetables for up to 14 months, compared with 9 months in a refrigerator freezer compartment.
+You can eat frozen vegetables after those timeframes; they just won't be quite as tasty.

 - Freezing Zucchini: A Great Way to Chill Out

 - Freezing Eggplant